obscraft23/SlimeChunkFinderAddonBE/README.md

 ## How to use
 1. **Minimap**
-<br>Current player's position is displayed on the minimap in the HUD screen, which is gridded in chunks.
+<br>Current player's position is displayed on the minimap in the HUD screen.

 2. **Slime chunks**
 <br>Slime chunks are highlighted with green color.